VITALS Board of Directors

 What does the average board meeting look like?

-The meetings typically last around two hours, and cover topics such as Program, Financial, and Human Resources reports, updates on status of houses, strategic plans for future direction of the organization, votes and approvals in regard to plans of action, as well as any items that may have been added late to the agenda.
+The meetings typically last around two hours, and cover topics such as Program, Financial, and Human Resources reports, updates on the status of houses, strategic plans for the future direction of the organization, votes and approvals in regard to plans of action, as well as any items that may have been added late to the agenda.

 What happens during board orientation?